golemparts/rppal/README.md

 * Full-duplex transfers and multi-segment transfers
 * Customizable options for each segment in a multi-segment transfer (clock speed, delay, SS change)
 * Reverse bit order helper function

-#### Unsupported features

-Some features exposed by the generic spidev interface aren't fully supported by the underlying driver or the BCM283x SoC: SPI_LSB_FIRST (LSB first bit order), SPI_3WIRE (bidirectional mode), SPI_LOOP (loopback mode), SPI_NO_CS (no Slave Select), SPI_READY (slave ready signal), SPI_TX_DUAL/SPI_RX_DUAL (dual SPI), SPI_TX_QUAD/SPI_RX_QUAD (quad SPI), and any number of bits per word other than 8.

-If your slave device requires SPI_LSB_FIRST, you can use the `reverse_bits` function instead to reverse the bit order in software.

-SPI_LOOP mode can be achieved by connecting the MOSI and MISO pins together.

-SPI_NO_CS can be implemented by connecting the Slave Select pin on your slave device to any other available GPIO pin on the Pi, and manually changing it to high and low as needed.

 ### UART